 The performance of the investment managers is monitored and reported to the Pension Fund Committee on a quarterly basis, with an annual meeting to consider the full year's performance.
-At the quarterly meetings of the committee, the investments are reviewed and advice is given by independent advisers.
-The investment managers submit reports to the meetings giving detailed information on transactions, views on the economy and investment strategy, including any proposed changes in asset allocation and a valuation of the investments and cash under management as at the end of the quarter.
+At the quarterly meetings of the committee, the investments are reviewed and advice from the Fund's advisors is considered by the Committee.
+The Fund's advisors submit reports to the Committee provide detailed information on transactions, views on the economy and investment strategy, including any proposed changes in asset allocation and a valuation of the investments and cash under management as at the end of the quarter.

 Performance measurement is undertaken by Northern Trust, the Pension Fund's Global Custodian.
-Performance reports are produced on a quarterly basis, and the results are considered by the Fund's independent investment advisers and reported to the Pension Fund Committee.
+Performance reports are produced on a quarterly basis, and the results are considered by the Fund's advisers and reported to the Pension Fund Committee.